sbernasek/flyeye/docs/source/start.rst

 Input File Structure
 --------------------

-**NU FlyEye: Analysis** supports analysis of expression data contained in ``.silhouette`` files.
+*FlyEye Analysis* supports analysis of expression data contained in ``.silhouette`` files.
 Each of these files corresponds to a single *Drosophila* eye disc that has been marked with fluorescent reporters, dissected, imaged, segmented, and annotated.
 The ``.silhouette`` filetype follows a standardized structure:

 .. code-block:: bash